atamelo/ValueOf/README.md

 The obvious downside of this approach is that it requires users to implement extra boilerplate.

-A totaly different alternative approach would be to use .NET 6 source code generators.
+A totaly different alternative would be to use .NET 6 source code generators.
 When/If the new API proves to be the one to go forward with ;)